mccurdyc/www/content/books/sapiens.md

 - The pursuit of an easier life resulted in much hardship, ([Location 1480](https://readwise.io/to_kindle?action=open&asin=B01NH9R8FK&location=1480))
 -> - It happens to us today.
 How many young college graduates have taken demanding jobs in high-powered firms, vowing that they will work hard to earn money that will enable them to retire and pursue their real interests when they are thirty-five?
 But by the time they reach that age, they have large mortgages, children to school, houses in the suburbs that necessitate at least two cars per family, and a sense that life is not worth living without really good wine and expensive holidays abroad.
 What are they supposed to do, go back to digging up roots?
 No, they double their efforts and keep slaving away. ([Location 1481](https://readwise.io/to_kindle?action=open&asin=B01NH9R8FK&location=1481))
 -> - luxuries tend to become necessities ([Location 1485](https://readwise.io/to_kindle?action=open&asin=B01NH9R8FK&location=1485))
-- for the vast majority of domesticated animals, the Agricultural Revolution was a terrible catastrophe. ([Location 1622](https://readwise.io/to_kindle?action=open&asin=B01NH9R8FK&location=1622))
 - They could not abandon their houses, fields and granaries without grave risk of loss.
 Furthermore, as time went on they accumulated more and more things – objects, not easily transportable, that tied them down.
 Ancient farmers might seem to us dirt poor, but a typical family possessed more artefacts than an entire forager tribe. ([Location 1660](https://readwise.io/to_kindle?action=open&asin=B01NH9R8FK&location=1660))
 -> - Foragers discounted the future because they lived from hand to mouth ([Location 1666](https://readwise.io/to_kindle?action=open&asin=B01NH9R8FK&location=1666))
 - from the very advent of agriculture, worries about the future became major players in the theatre of the human mind. ([Location 1681](https://readwise.io/to_kindle?action=open&asin=B01NH9R8FK&location=1681))